 Dr. James Schofield

-To achieve a strong foundation in sciences as well as general university studies, I majored in Biology at Indiana University of Pennsylvania.
-I selected the National College of Chiropractic because of special emphasis there on sciences, laboratory work, studies of human anatomy, including dissection, and techniques of chiropractic treatment.
-The college has doctoral classes in Biomechanics, Anatomy/Embryology, Diagnosis, Pathology, Radiology, Physiology, Orthopedics, Chemistry, Neurology, Microbiology, Ergonomics, Physical Therapy, and Chiropractic, or spinal correction through manipulation.
-The National Chiropractic College involves five years of schooling after undergraduate college degree.
-While attending The National College of Chiropractic, I served a one-year internship at various clinics and in-patient Chiropractic Hospital, all in the Chicago area, treating a wide variety of cases.
+The next step was my enrollment at The National College of Chiropractic in the Chicago, Illinois area due to the special emphasis there on sciences, laboratory work, study of human anatomy, including dissection and techniques of chiropractic treatment.
+The college has doctoral classes in Biomechanics, Anatomy, Diagnosis, Pathology, Radiology, Physiology, Orthopedics, Chemistry, Neurology, Physical Therapy, and Chiropractic Care.
+The National Chiropractic College involves five years of schooling after undergraduate college.
+While attending The National College of Chiropractic, I served a one-year internship at various clinics and the in-patient Chiropractic Hospital, all in the Chicago area, treating a wide variety of cases.